-Ever since the controversial new ruby chocolate was revealed at a Shanghai trade show in September 2017, the ever-wandering eye of the public has been curious about pink chocolate.
-China's not exactly a hub for chocolate making (yet).
-But one of the largest chocolate manufacturers in the world chose to debut its newest creation there.
+Ever since ruby chocolate was revealed at a Shanghai trade show in 2017, the ever-wandering eye of the public has been curious about pink chocolate.
+China's not exactly known as a hub for craft chocolate making, after all.
+Yet one of the largest chocolate manufacturers in the world chose to debut their new type of chocolate there.

-They then debuted the first publicly available version in Japan, and finally moved on to Europe in mid-2018, and then the US in 2019.
-Most recently, the company has revealed another new creation: WholeFruit Chocolate.
-So what's all the ruby chocolate hype about, and is it warranted?
+Then they debuted the first publicly available version of the new chocolate in Japan, moving on to Europe in mid-2018, and then the US in 2019.
+More recently, the company has revealed another new creation: WholeFruit Chocolate.
+So what's all the ruby chocolate excitement about, and is it even warranted?

-*Article first published March 2018.
-Last updated in September 2019 with more sources for ruby chocolate in the US & abroad, as well as frequently-asked questions and further information on its global development.
+*Article first published March 2018, and updated dozens of times since with more sources for where to buy ruby chocolate, as well as frequently-asked questions and further information on its global spread.

 - What is Ruby Chocolate?

-- Why Release Pink Chocolate in Japan First?
+- Where Did They Release Pink Chocolate First?

 - Ruby Chocolate Review: Expert Opinions